-Leaving a job—whether it's on good or bad terms—can be overwhelming.
+Leaving a job — whether it's on good or bad terms — can be overwhelming.
 There are projects to finish, a final paycheck to collect, and health insurance coverage to change.
 That's why it's important to remember that your flexible spending account (FSA) can help you through the transition.
 But the chief question on most FSA users' minds when this occurs is: What happens to your FSA when you switch jobs?

-FSAs are employer-sponsored spending accounts that allow employees to contribute tax-free money toward a wide variety of health-related expenses.
+FSAs are employer-sponsored spending accounts that allow employees to contribute tax-free money toward a wide variety of qualified medical expenses.
 But the "employer-sponsored" part is key, since your FSA requires you to have a job to maintain the account.
 If you have an FSA when changing jobs, the following checklist can help you navigate the transition like a pro.

 Your FSA job change checklist